Locality Optimized Unstructured Mesh Algorithms on GPUs: Parallelization on GPUs

 \subsection{Increasing data reuse}

-The key contribution of our work is the reordering of the elements in the from-set (which map to the threads), so we can control how CUDA thread blocks are formed and how much data reuse can be achieved.
-We consider mainly the shared memory approach, where the benefit of data reuse is twofold: it decreases the number of global memory transactions and decreases the size of shared memory needed, which leads to greater occupancy.

-We have looked at two different approaches: the first is the sparse matrix bandwidth reducing Gibbs-Poole-Stockmeyer algorithm, the second is partitioning.
+Building on the shared-memory with hierarchical coloring, the first contribution of our work attempts to further increase data reuse through reordering of elements.
+Specifically, reordering of the elements in the from-set (which map directly to the threads), allows us to control how CUDA thread blocks are formed and how much data reuse can be achieved.
+With the shared-memory approach, the benefit of data reuse is twofold: it decreases the number of global memory transactions and decreases the size of shared memory needed, which leads to greater occupancy.
+Two different approaches to re-ordering is explored (1) the sparse matrix bandwidth reducing Gibbs-Poole-Stockmeyer algorithm~\cite{gps} and (2) graph partitioning.